divvi-xyz/divvi-mcp-server/README.md

 # Divvi MCP Server

-A Model Context Protocol (MCP) server that enables AI assistants to automatically integrate the [@divvi/referral-sdk](https://github.com/divvi-xyz/divvi-referral-sdk) into JavaScript/TypeScript blockchain applications.
+A Model Context Protocol (MCP) server that provides AI assistants with tools for working with the Divvi ecosystem.
+Currently focuses on automatic integration of the [@divvi/referral-sdk](https://github.com/divvi-xyz/divvi-referral-sdk) into JavaScript/TypeScript blockchain applications, with more Divvi-related functionality planned for future releases.

 ## Overview